contentful-userland/gatsby-contentful-starter/README.md

 ## Crucial Commands

-This projects comes with a few handy commands for linting and code fixing.
+This project comes with a few handy commands for linting and code fixing.
 The most important ones are the ones to develop and ship code.
 You can find the most important commands below.

 ### `npm run dev`